 The specialty of neurosurgery at the University of Wisconsin came into being in 1942 as a division of the Department of Surgery.
 That year Dr. Theodore Erickson was hired as chair of the fledgling division.
 He had recently completed his training under Dr. Wilder Penfield at the Montreal Neurological Institute.
 The following year a resident training program was established which continues in operation today.

-For a departmental history, please see Rocque, Kuo, Dempsey 2012.
+For a full departmental history, please see Rocque, Kuo, Dempsey 2010.